pouchdb/upsert/README.md

 }
 ```

-The next time you try to `upsert`, the `res` will be `{rev: '1-xxx', updated: false}`.
+The next time you try to `upsert`, the `res` will be `{rev: '1-xxx', updated: false, id: 'myDocId'}`.
 The `updated: false` indicates that the `upsert` function did not actually update the document, and the `rev` returned will be the previous winning revision.

 ##### Example 3